corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/tokens-diamond-example.md

 assertNotHasDiamondReport(publishedDiamondProperties, publishedDiamond.linearId, gic, denise, bob, caroline)
 ```

-No party has nonfungible (discrete) tokens:
+No party has non-fungible (discrete) tokens:

 ``` kotlin
 // No one has nonfungible (discrete) tokens